JoGorska/mileage-tracker/README.md

 else:
     ALLOWED_HOSTS = ["mileage-tracker-app.herokuapp.com"]
 ```
-DEVELOPMENT variable needs to be added to Heroku in settings -> reveal config vars
+`os.environ["DEVELOPMENT"] = "True"` variable needs to be added to env.py file, while in heroku - do not add this variable at all.

 ## Deployment

- The site was deployed to GitHub pages.
+ The site was deployed to Heroku pages.

  * The steps to deploy are as follows: